 Since January of 2007, the County has been required to comply with these federal and state water pollution control laws through an Ecology-issued municipal stormwater permit (Permit).
-This Permit conditionally authorizes the discharge of stormwater to surface waters and to ground waters from County owned or operated separate storm sewer systems within the regulated area.
+This Permit conditionally authorizes the discharge of stormwater to surface waters and to ground waters from County owned or operated separate storm sewer systems1 within the regulated area.

 The Permit requires the County to develop, implement, and annually update a Stormwater Plan designed to reduce discharges of pollutants from its municipal stormwater systems to protect water quality.
-The Stormwater Plan requires the following program components:
+The Permit requires the Stormwater Plan to contain the following program components:

-&lt;sup>1 Separate storm sewer systems involve those used for collecting or conveying only stormwater runoff.
+1 Separate storm sewer systems involve those used for collecting or conveying only stormwater runoff.
 Thurston County does not have any combined systems that handle both sewage and stormwater runoff.